 And then one day I just said “SCREW IT!”

 I couldn’t stand one more minute of wasted time, and one more wasted dollar.

 I just couldn’t bring myself to waste one more minute on trying to conceal what we all know – I’m getting older.

 Deciding that I no longer cared to conceal that fact was life-changing.

 In the months since I decided to forego the dye and embrace my true age (and true hair color), I have felt more energized, creative and self-confident than I have in a long while.

 I’ve also found a community of like-minded women and embarked on a number of creative projects.
 I feel (and I think I look) younger and more alive!

-If you can relate to any of this, please subscribe to my blog and we can go through this silver hair transformation together!
-It’s not easy bucking societal norms, but we can do this…together!
+If you can relate to any of this, please subscribe to my blog and we can go through this silver hair transformation together.
+It’s not easy bucking societal norms, but we can do it!

-I’d love to hear from you in the comments – let me know if you are transitioning and how you feel!
+I’d love to hear from you in the comments – let me know if you are transitioning to gray hair and how you feel!